The Ultimate Style Advice For Women With Small Breasts

 If you're flat-chested or small busted there's no need to feel self-conscious.
 In fact, having smaller breasts can be a major fashion blessing - most clothes are designed for a flatter chest and you can rock backless, low cut and braless without any fuss.
 So if you wanna make the most of your bee stings simply follow these style advice tips from shape wear expert Nicky Hambleton-Jones.

-If you're flummoxed on the fashion dos and don'ts then here's some style tips to get you started off on the right foot.
+If you're flummoxed on the fashion dos and don'ts then here's some style tips to get you figure confident whatever you're wearing.

 You might feel reluctant to try anything too revealing or attention grabbing but it's really a case of the opposite.
 Plunging necklines go great with a slender bust and can really work to flatter your femininity elsewhere, especially your décolletage.

 Smaller chests can make the raciest of outfits look totally demure.
 In other words, you've got the green light to dress five kinds of slutty.
 Just kidding - but the point is, girls with smaller boobs rarely run the risky of looking borderline Moulin Rouge however revealing you go.

 Backless, braless, plunging... you can do it all!